Hey y’all, Tiffany here.

 Step 4 – Block them!

-Copy and paste the URL you created with the numbers into your browser.
+Copy and paste the URL you created with the numbers into your computer browser (this may not work on a phone).
 You should then get a screen asking you if you want to block them from your Facebook group.

 (If you removed the m. at hte beginning, you will get a broken link screen instead.)